-Distribution: This primarily Mexican and Central American species prefers pine-oak woodland (Marshall 1957) and occurs from the southwestern United States south to Nicaragua.
-First detected in the state in 1974 (Ligon and Brenowitz 1976), it has only very recently been found to be resident in New Mexico (Williams and Hubbard 1990).

-Current Status: Beginning in 1990, a small population has been documented by Department surveys in Hidalgo County, with up to 15 occupied territories in 4 canyons in the Peloncillo Mountains in 2000 (Williams 2000); also, individuals have been reported from at least three sites in the Animas Mountains, most recently in May 2003.
-Owls abandoned one Peloncillo canyon following a prescribed fire in 1997, as none were located there in 1998 or 1999, but it was reoccupied in 2000.
+Current Status: The species was listed as threatened in New Mexico in 1990, as the status of the small resident population in the Peloncillo Mountains became better understood.
+First detected in the state in 1974 (Ligon and Brenowitz 1976), it was found to be resident in small numbers in early 1990 (Williams and Hubbard 1990).
+Subsequent Department surveys through the 1990s documented the extent of the Peloncillo Mountains population; including 15 occupied territories in four canyons in that range in 2000 (Williams 2000).
+Individuals have been reported from three sites in the Animas Mountains, most recently in May-June 2005.
+Owls abandoned one Peloncillo Mountains canyon following a prescribed fire in 1997, as none were located there in 1998 or 1999, but it was reoccupied in 2000.

-Threats: In New Mexico, the species is restricted to areas of pine-oak and oak woodland in a few canyons in the Peloncillo and (possibly) Animas mountains; loss of this habitat, through vegetation removal or fire (both natural and prescribed), is the principal threat.
-Human disturbance, particularly excessive exposure to playbacks of its vocalizations by bird watchers, could negatively impact these small populations.
+Threats: Loss of pine-oak and oak woodlands in the Peloncillo and Animas mountains, especially in canyon bottom situations, through vegetation removal or fire (natural or prescribed) is the principal concern.
+Cavity trees (snags, etc.) are especially vulnerable to fire and woodcutting.
+Human disturbance, particularly excessive playback of its vocalizations by bird watchers, could negatively impact these small populations.

 Recommendation: No change in status is recommended.
-The Department should continue to survey for and monitor the limited New Mexico population, and to work with public and private land managers to protect pine-oak woodlands in Hidalgo County.
+NMDGF should continue to survey for and monitor the limited New Mexico population, and to encourage public and private land managers to protect pine-oak and oak woodlands in Hidalgo County, especially in canyon riparian situations.